-6. Set Up the Level
+4. Set up the Level

-- Ideally, you want to be able to survey the cross section without moving the level, so try to locate the level so that it is above the entire line of measuring tape, although not above the extent the rod will extend, and not somewhere blocked by trees or other vegetation. - When setting up the tripod, set it up in sturdy ground with the legs of the tripod spread sufficiently to keep it steady.
+Ideally, you want to be able to survey the cross section without moving the level, so try to locate the level so that it is above the entire line of measuring tape, although not above the extent the rod will extend, and not somewhere blocked by trees or other vegetation.

+When setting up the tripod, set it up in sturdy ground with the legs of the tripod spread sufficiently to keep it steady.
 Attach the level to the screw in the middle of the base on top of the tripod, tighten, and then adjust level until the bubble is centered in the middle of the circle.
+Be sure that there is sufficient space for the level-reader to stand and take readings without accidentally touching the tripod and shifting the bubble.